-Ravynn Karet-Coxen believe this is the way that classical Khmer dance, or Cambodian ballet, or ‘apsara dancing’ as it’s commonly called, should be performed, because the Apsaras weren’t mere dancers, but were divinities, celestial beings, and messengers to the gods.
+Ravynn Karet-Coxen believes this is the way that classical Khmer dance, or Cambodian ballet, or ‘apsara dancing’ as it’s commonly called, should be performed, because the Apsaras weren’t mere dancers, but were divinities, celestial beings, and messengers to the gods.

-“This is how traditional Cambodian art should be appreciated,” Dara Huot, the CEO of Phare, the Cambodian Circus, who is seated to me, says after the entrancing performance.
+“This is how traditional Cambodian art should be appreciated,” Dara Huot, the CEO of Phare, the Cambodian Circus, who is seated next to me, says after the entrancing performance.

 “I liked that the costumes are natural and the dancers are pure.
 They had emotion and soul,” Dara said.
 “We’ve lost a lot of this sacred spirit with mass tourism.”